Comparisons12 min read

 Pricing & Value

-Winner: Namecheap (and it's not particularly close)
+Winner: Namecheap (and it's not even that close)

 Customer Support